saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning/README.md

 ## To Run the Unity application
 * Clone this repo, and open the project in Unity.
 Here Unity 20.3 has been used.
 * Please make sure the project have ML-Agents Release 10 (1.6.0-preview), and Input System 1.1.0-preview.3 within the package manager.
-In case ML-Agents don't function correctly you can follow this nice article by [T Suzuki](https://dev.to/tsuz/run-unity-ml-agents-examples-on-mac-52p6).
+In case ML-Agents don't function correctly you can follow this nice article by [T Suzuki](https://dev.to/tsuz/run-unity-ml-agents-examples-on-mac-52p6) to import ML-Agents release 10.
 * Now open the SampleScene_AgentSetup from the Scenes folder, please check that `Flappy_11-04 (NN Model)` is loaded in the Behaviour Parameters section of the Environment/Player gameobject.
+The `Flappy_11-04 (NN Model)` is located within the `\Assets` folder.
-Now hit play and the trained model should play the Flappy Bird game.
+* Now hit play and the trained model should play the Flappy Bird game.

 ## The logic for adding rewards during the training